lelit/pglast/docs/ast.rst

       Comment to apply to index, or NULL

+   .. attribute:: oldNumber
+      :type: RelFileNumber

+      Relfilenumber of existing storage, if any

    .. attribute:: oldCreateSubid
       :type: SubTransactionId

-      Rd_createSubid of oldNode
+      Rd_createSubid of oldNumber

-   .. attribute:: oldFirstRelfilenodeSubid
+   .. attribute:: oldFirstRelfilelocatorSubid
       :type: SubTransactionId

+      Rd_firstRelfilelocatorSubid
-      Rd_firstRelfilenodeSubid of
+      of oldNumber
-      oldNode

    .. attribute:: unique
       :type: bool